zigomir/rubber_ring/README.md

 Set admin password and application type in `app/config/initializers/rubber_ring.rb`.

 `app/views/layouts/rubber_ring/application.html.erb` is here for you to override it, so you have complete control over your markup.

 ### Static pages or Rails application?

 * If you only want to use Rubber Ring to generate static pages, leave `RubberRing.static_only = true` intact.
-This will leave you with options to `preview` and `publish` html pages and other assets to production server
+This will leave you with options to `preview` and `publish` html pages and other assets to production server.
+Otherwise set this option to false
-* If you want to use Rubber Ring to edit content for your Rails application, than just set `RubberRing.static_only` to false
-* Set remote production server in `app/config/publish.yml` if you are using `static_only` mode
+* Set remote production server in `app/config/publish.yml` for static only mode

 # Usage